 If you keep gain staging in mind throughout the tracking process, when it comes time to mix you’ll already be ahead of the game.
 Some mixers I know almost never move a fader when working with material they tracked themselves, instead relying on plugin outputs to balance levels.

-Proper gain staging—and understanding the differences between gain and volume—will make your life easier!
+Proper gain staging—and understanding the differences between audio gain and volume—will make your life easier!